WinRoll: Features

+The purpose of WinRoll is to allow users to have many windows on the screen, while keeping them organized and manageable.
+The main feature of the program is enabling the user to "roll" windows up into their title bars.
+With the utility enabled, users may collapse windows with a single right click of the title bar.
+It also allows users to minimize programs to the tray, and to adjust the opacity of windows in order to make them semitransparent (or even fully transparent).

 History

 WinRoll 1.0 was first released on April 10, 2003.
 It is unclear if it still maintained by Wil Palma.
 The most recent version, 2.0, was released on April 7, 2004.
 Being an open source program, its source code was freely available from the website.
 The website is now down.

-Source code is available as a fork on Github.